Oregon Estate Planning Drafting Software

 Practice Snapshot for Oregon Attorneys

 Estate planning in Oregon is shaped by common law property rules.
 These rules make titling and beneficiary designations core to many plans.
 The state estate tax exemption is $1,000,000.
-Small estate procedures are available for estates up to $275,000.
+Simple estate affidavit procedures have separate caps: up to $75,000 in personal property and $200,000 in real property.

-Local practitioners routinely navigate: State estate tax with $1 million exemption (lowest in US), High small estate threshold ($275,000), Transfer on Death Deed available, and No inheritance tax.
+Local practitioners routinely navigate: State estate tax with $1 million exemption (lowest in US), Simple estate affidavit: up to $75,000 personal property and $200,000 real property, Transfer on Death Deed available, and No inheritance tax.

 Common Oregon filings and forms include: Oregon Deeds, Oregon Statutory Power of Attorney, Oregon Advance Directive, and Oregon Estate Tax Return.
 Key Oregon statutory touchpoints include: Oregon Estate Tax (lowest exemption in US), Oregon Uniform Trust Code, and Transfer on Death Deed Act.